Merkoba/Meltdown/arguments.md

 ### listener-delay

-Delay for the listener checks
+Delay in seconds for the listener checks

 Default: 0.5

-Type: float
+Type: int

 ---